Employment Practices Liability insurance

 What’s most important in a claims-made policy is the so-called “retroactive date.”
 The retroactive date is the start date of the claims-made policy that you either bought or renewed.
 This means that you are covered for any incident as long as it occurred either on or after the retroactive date and was reported to the insurance company within the policy period.

-Most EPLI policies are claims-made, as are most errors and omissions and directors and officers insurance policies.
+Most EPLI policies are claims-made, as are most professional liability and directors and officers insurance policies.

 Want to learn more?
 Read our full guide on the differences between claims-made and occurrence policies.